akash-network/docs/guides/provider.md

 Any flag not specified is equivalent to having a value of zero.

 Each flag is a positive integer number.
 The number given is the percentage of overcommit to consider when making bids.
-Specifying `--overcommit-pct-cpu=50` tells the Akash provider to commit 50% more CPU than is actuall available.
+Specifying `--overcommit-pct-cpu=50` tells the Akash provider to commit 50% more CPU than is actually available.

 #### Bid pricing